Attracting the Electroweak Scale to a Tachyonic Trap: The attraxion model

 Finally, we assume that $\phi$ obeys a shift symmetry broken at scale $f$ and couples to a hidden confining sector at scale $M$, which yields the periodic potential \bea V_{\phi}(\phi) = M^4 \cos \frac{\phi}{ f}~. \eea Unlike in the traditional relaxion model, this term does not depend on the Higgs VEV and is present even before the stopping mechanism is triggered.
-This term allows for the existence of local minima close to the SBPs when \bea M^4 \gtrsim \frac{g \Lambda^3 f}{8\pi^2}~. \eea A concrete ultraviolet (UV) completion is beyond the scope of this letter, but we mention that variations of the constructions laid out in Refs.~\cite{Graham:2015cka,Antipin:2015jia,Gupta:2015uea} and in particular the clockwork framework of Ref.~\cite{Kaplan:2015fuy,Choi:2015fiu} could match to our model in the low-energy limit.\footnote{For instance, the attraxion may couple to the field strength tensors $G_{\mu\nu}$ and $G'_{\mu\nu}$ of two confining non-abelian gauge groups via the anomalous terms $\frac{\phi}{f} G\tilde G$ and $\frac{\phi}{F} G'\tilde G'$ with $F \gg f$.
-Then after confinement of these groups we obtain the terms $M^4 \cos \frac{\phi}{f}$ and $(M'^4 + g^2 F^2 |H|^2) \cos \frac{\phi}{F}$ with $g=\frac{4 \pi M'}{F \Lambda}$, respectively, where we have assumed $M' \gg M$.
-The first term corresponds to the potential term in Eq. \eqref{eq:pot_periodic} and the second to the ones in Eqs. \eqref{eq:pot_tree} and \eqref{eq:pot_loop} after expanding the cosine term in the limit $\phi \ll F$.}
+This term allows for the existence of local minima close to the SBPs when \bea M^4 \gtrsim \frac{g \Lambda^3 f}{8\pi^2}~. \eea A concrete ultraviolet (UV) completion is beyond the scope of this letter, but we mention that variations of the constructions laid out in Refs.~\cite{Graham:2015cka,Antipin:2015jia,Gupta:2015uea} and in particular the clockwork framework of Ref.~\cite{Kaplan:2015fuy,Choi:2015fiu} could match to our model in the low-energy limit.